 \section{Experiments on Sub-Tasks}

 We first conduct experiments on each individual subtask.
-To avoid any error accumulation from upstream tasks, we use the gold output of the previous task as the input to each target task.
+To avoid any error accumulation from upstream tasks, we use the gold output of the previous task as the input to the current target task.
 The detailed experimental setup can be found in Appendix \ref{app:training}.